jdede/inet-showcases/docs/wireless/throughput/index.md

 Throughput measured in the simulation is compared to analytically obtained values.
-The application level throughput can be calculated from the nominal bitrate and the payload size, for example using this <a href="https://github.com/inet-framework/inet-showcases/blob/master/docs/wireless/throughput/80211_TransmissionTime_g.xls" target="_blank">throughput calculation formula</a>.
+The application level throughput can be calculated from the nominal bitrate and the payload size, for example using our <a href="https://github.com/inet-framework/inet-showcases/blob/master/docs/wireless/throughput/80211_TransmissionTime_g.xls" target="_blank">throughput calculation formula</a>.
+(This is based on an excel sheet found <a href="https://sarwiki.informatik.hu-berlin.de/Packet_transmission_time_in_802.11" target="_blank">here</a>.)
-It takes the DIFS, data frame duration, SIFS and
+It takes the DIFS, data frame duration, SIFS, ACK duration, and backoff period into account.
+It assumes an average backoff time that is half of the minimal contention window to calculate the theoretical
-ACK duration into account (but not the backoff period.)
-By assuming an average backoff time that is half of the minimal contention window, the theoretical throughput can be calculated:
+throughput:

-`throughput` = 1 / (`frameExchangeDuration` + `minCW` / 2 * `slotTime`) * `payloadBytes` * 8 [bps]
+`throughput` = 1 / (`frameExchangeDuration` + `minContentionWindow` / 2 * `slotTime`) * `payloadBytes` * 8 [bps]

-The following plot compares the computed throughput to the results of the simulation for all bitrates.
+The following plot compares the computed throughput to the results of the simulation for all bitrates and both packet sizes:

 <img src="throughput3.png" class="screen" />